A Trusted Friend in a Complicated World

 Don’t like the book?
 Don’t feel pressured to finish it

 Get rid of that finish-what-you-started mentality, at least when it comes to reading.
-Not only will you be more likely to drag your feet when attempting to finish a book you don’t love, but doing so will prevent you from spending your precious time reading something you’d enjoy even more.
+Not only will you be more likely to drag your feet when attempting to finish a book you don’t love, but doing so will also prevent you from spending your precious time reading something you’d actually enjoy.

 person reading a book and having coffee